Core FTP

-Core FTP is a freeware secure FTP client for Windows, developed by CoreFTP.com.
+Core FTP LE is a freeware secure FTP client for Windows, developed by CoreFTP.com.
 Features include FTP, SSL/TLS, SFTP via SSH, and HTTP/HTTPS support.
-Secure FTP clients encrypt account information and data transferred across the internet, protecting data from being seen or sniffed across networks.
+Secure FTP clients encrypt account information and data transferred across the internet, protecting data from being seen, or sniffed across networks.
 Core FTP is a traditional FTP client with local files displayed on the left, remote files on the right.

 Core FTP Server is a secure FTP server for Windows, developed by CoreFTP.com, starting in 2010.

 Licensing

 CoreFTP LE is free for personal, educational, non-profit, and business use.